Daniel Cormier Critical Of Rumble’s Promotion Ahead Of Title Defense At UFC 210

-Light heavyweight champion Daniel Cormier expressed his dissatisfaction this morning with the UFC’s promotional poster of his upcoming fight with challenger Anthony ‘Rumble’ Johnson.
-Cormier shared his criticism via Instagram:
+Light heavyweight champion Daniel Cormier expressed his dissatisfaction this morning with the UFC’s promotional poster of his upcoming fight with challenger Anthony “Rumble” Johnson.
+Cormier shared his criticism via Instagram.

 What is this?
 How many favors did Rumble have to call in to make this shit happen?
 Just remember last time the challenger looked so big on the poster RDA beat cowboy in one round. #andstill @ufc